contentful/using-contentful-in-unity/readme.md

 2. Double click DemoScene.unitypackage.
 3. Install everything that is prompted.
 4. Open the scene.
-5. Enter your credentials.
+5. Enter your Contentful credentials.
-6. Run your game!.
+6. Run your game!

 ## Author